evkx/evkx.github.io/content/models/kia/ev6/EV6_Long_Range_AWD/_index.md

 ### Safety systems

+**Side/blind spot assist** is a standard driver assist system.
+This side assist system helps to detect traffic in blind spots.
 ### Driving Automation

 With the standard system the model offers no driving automation.
+- Adaptive Cruise control.

 ## Transportation capabilities

 The cargo capacity in the trunk is 480 liters.
 With the rear seat down, it is 1260 liters.
 On the roof, you can load up to 80kg.
+Under the hood there is frunk with more storage room.
+This frunk is 20 liter.
 Max weight is 2530kg, and with the base weight of 2015 kg, you can max load 515 kg, including driver and passengers.
 Some options can increase the base weight and reduce the max loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 1600, and on unbraked, 750kg.